MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/budgetlimittype.md

 ---
-title: BudgetLimitType Value Set ms.service: bing-ads-campaign-management-service ms.topic: article
+title: BudgetLimitType Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible budget types that you can specify for a campaign.
 ---
-# BudgetLimitType Value Set
+# BudgetLimitType Value Set - Campaign Management
 Defines the possible budget types that you can specify for a campaign.

 ## Syntax